G00398275/Numpy.Random/README.md

 # Overview of the numpy.random Python package
 ***

-This repository contains an overview of the matplotlib.pyplot package in a Jupyter notebook
+This repository contains an overview of the numpy.random Python package in a Jupyter notebook

 ## You can view the notebook in static form by clicking the badge below